Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 ## What Problem Value Object is Trying to Solve?

 Relying exclusively on the language’s standard library’s primitive data types,
-Such as strings, integers, or dictionaries to represent concepts of the business domain is known as the primitive obsession code smell.
+Such as strings, integers, or dictionaries to represent concepts of the business domain,
+Is known as the primitive obsession code smell.

 For example, consider the following class: